 During the tissue buildup process, an abnormal rate of cell growth occurs.
 The body attempts to counteract the process with inflammation and fluid buildup, which can cause further malignant cell growth.
 Testicular mesothelioma tumors are hard to diagnose.
 The swelling and formation of masses are often mistaken for more common conditions or diseases.

 Testicular Mesothelioma Causes and Symptoms

 Testicular mesothelioma occurs in male patients of varying ages, but most commonly in men between the ages of 55 and 75 years old.
-Researchers still do not know the mechanisms in which testicular mesothelioma develops.
+Researchers still do not know the mechanisms by which testicular mesothelioma develops.
 Exposure to asbestos, however, is a commonly linked risk factor.
 Other risk factors include trauma, long-term hydrocele, and herniorrhaphy.

 In rare cases, patients with this site of mesothelioma are younger than 55 and exhibit no risk factor or known history of asbestos exposure.
 Researchers are currently studying more causes of testicular mesothelioma.

 The common misdiagnosis of the disease happens because its symptoms appear in other types of testicular cancers and medical issues.
 The most common symptom of this disease is the formation of a fluid-like sac around the testes, called a hydrocele.
 Often, patients do not experience pain with a hydrocele.
 Since testicular mesothelioma spreads quickly, doctors recommend performing regular checks for abnormalities.